sencrop/react-test/README.md

 GDD = Tmean - Tbase (with Tbase > 0 and Tmean = (Tmax + Tmin) / 2)
 ```

+For example, Tbase equal to 6 for maize and 0 for wheat.

 ## Available Scripts

 In the project directory, you can run: